jmbosnich/jmbosnich.github.io/content/pages/other_interests.md

 - Anomalisa (Charlie Kaufman)

 # The Rocky Mountains
-I grew up 30 minutes outside of Rocky Mountain National Park with the view of Longs Peak and Mount Meeker ever present at the end of my street.
+I grew up 30 minutes outside of Rocky Mountain National Park with the view of Longs Peak and Mount Meeker ever-present at the end of my street.
 The Rocky Mountains are breathtaking and have always been a place where I find peace and solace.
 Here are a few pictures I've taken in the Rockies:

 ![](/images/beautiful_mountains.jpg)
 Hallett Peak with Longs Peak in the background

 ![](/images/mountains.jpg)
-Sunrise over the Twin Sisters Peaks on the Longs Peak trail
+Sunrise over the Twin Sisters Peaks while on the Longs Peak trail